jsj2008/JXobjC/README.md

 ### Compiling ###

-Instructions are available in `doc/compile.md` detailing compilation on various platforms.
-In general, the process simply involves running `kmk`.
+Instructions are available in [doc/Build.md](doc/Build.md) detailing compilation on various platforms.
+If building presents issues for you, please report this as a GitHub issue on this repository.

-Before you can build the JX Objective-C compiler, you will need to build and install the bootstrap package.
-This is available in the **Releases** section of the GitHub page.